PyMoDAQ/pymodaq_femto/docs/src/index.rst

 PyMoDAQ-Femto is a 2-in-1 python application dealing with femtosecond laser pulse characterization.
 It features:

 * A user interface called **Simulator** to define short pulses and simulate the non-linear traces they yield.
-Most known characterization techniques are available (FROG, D-Scan, ... see :ref:`available_methods`), and several non-linear processes are implemented for each of them.
+Many characterization techniques are available (see :ref:`available_methods`), and several non-linear processes are implemented for each of them.

 * A user interface called **Retriever** to run various retrieval algorithms on simulated or experimental traces (acquired using PyMoDAQ or other means)